breezefront/breezefront.com/collections/_misc/partners.md

 Fashion, Beauty, Giftware, we are proud to say our clients have voted us on Clutch for Top UK Magento Agency.

+**[outeredge.agency](https://outeredge.agency/){:target="_blank" rel="noopener"}**

+outer/edge is a UK-based, expert Magento development agency.
+Working with Magento since its launch and with over 20 years of industry experience, we're passionate about helping your business successfully achieve its long-term goals.
+We build conversion focussed and integrated websites that engage consumers and transform businesses.
+We have an extremely high retention rate and are always on the lookout for retailers who need rescuing by battle-worn Magento devs.
+We are excited by the opportunities that Breeze can offer merchants and we are recommending it to those who don't want or need the investment of a headless/PWA build.

 **[BurgessCommerce.com](https://burgesscommerce.com/){:target="_blank" rel="noopener"}**

 Burgess Commerce is a UK based no-nonsense, cost effective alternative to